Ch. 4: Why use marketing automation for your business?

 Lead generation is an extremely important step in any business’ growth.
 Automating the many steps between marketing and sales gives your team more time to focus on overall strategy and nurturing the leads that show real promise.
 That means more prospects, and more customers.

-Marketing automation can also give you a richer, more detailed picture of potential customer behaviour.
+Marketing automation can also give you a richer, more detailed picture of potential customer behavior.

-Using behavioural tracking methods such as following a user’s path through your website, marketing automation software can help your marketing team understand prospects’ interests and where they are in the purchasing lifecycle.
-Follow-ups can then be customised around those insights.
+Using behavioral tracking methods such as following a user’s path through your website, marketing automation software can help your marketing team understand prospects’ interests and where they are in the purchasing lifecycle.
+Follow-ups can then be customized around those insights.

 For instance, say a particular customer is reading about a broad category of products.
 This might indicate that they are at the beginning of the purchasing process, researching and comparing while preparing a short list.
 If they later download white papers on a specific product, that could indicate a narrowed focus, and a readiness to talk with a salesperson.